 - All College-sponsored events or activities/meetings on-campus have been suspended until further notice.

 - Our in-person Commencement has been postponed.
-We will be holding a virtual Commencement on May 15th.
-Click here for details.
+A virtual Commencement was held on May 15th.
+Click here to watch.

 - The 25th Anniversary Gala has been postponed.
 It will likely be rescheduled for the fall.